 - Unless more than one staff member attending the event are staying in a room, the room will only be approved/reimbursed for a standard room at the single occupancy rate.

 - Staff may be reimbursed for the actual cost of the hotel (including mandatory tax and fees) up to the amount of the published “Conference Rate.”
-If no “Conference Rate” is published or it has expired, reimbursement will not exceed $175 per night or the original published “Conference Rate”, whichever is higher, without approval and written justification for the price by the approving administrator.
-An itemized receipt is required to be submitted if the reimbursement is out of pocket.
+If no "Conference Rate" is published or it has expired, reimbursement will not exceed a nightly rate of $256 per night (plus tax and mandatory fees).

 - In lieu of out of pocket reimbursement, advance payment can be made directly to the hotel through the purchase order process.
 Requisitions should be entered at least 60 days prior to the date of travel with the hotel confirmation number included.
 The district will then pre-pay the hotel costs on the district credit card.
 Although the hotel room charges will be paid using the district credit card, the traveler will be required to present a personal credit card for incidentals to the hotel at the time of check in.